bot4s/telegram/README.md

 ## Installation

-Since version 6.0.0 `telegram-core` and `telegram-akka` are published for Scala 2.12, 2.13 and 3.
+Since version 6.0.0 `telegram-core` and `telegram-pekko` are published for Scala 2.12, 2.13 and 3.

 Add to your `build.sbt` file: